evaera/Cmdr/SECURITY.md

 We appreciate that recognition is important to researchers and contributors and will provide credit where due.
 We will advise you when it is appropriate for you to fully disclose and publicly discuss the vulnerability.
 Ordinarily, this will be when a full advisory has released.
 We'll then close the groupchat or email thread about your report.

-> **Warning**: To protect our users, we ask for you to be discreet.
+> [!NOTE] To protect our users, we ask for you to be discreet.
 Prior to the publishing of a remediation release, you must **not** publicly discuss any information regarding the vulnerability, and we ask you to be mindful of who you discuss the vulnerability with.

 ## Guidance